aws-solutions/media-services-application-mapper/docs/software-architecture.md

 ### Physical View

-The physical view shows the deployed software with configured cloud resources and logical connections among them.
+The physical view shows the deployed software with configured cloud resources and control and data connections among them.

 ![Image of Physical View](physical-view.jpg)